hhariri/hhariri.github.io/_posts/2018-12-17-slack-and-the-false-sense-of-urgency.md

 * Email or issue tracker for non-urgent discussions or issues that need attention.
 At JetBrains we make heavy use of YouTrack, not just as a software project management tool, but for many things including organising shows, trips, payments, etc. We also at times use it to have discussions and make decisions.
 The benefits over email are that people can leave and join at any time, and everything is documented
 * Email when pinging someone to see if and when they're available for a chat (when not urgent).
-* Issue tracker for logging bugs as opposed to some random code snippet or unexpected behaviour, expecting everyone to drop something and attend to your problem.
+* Issue tracker for logging bugs as opposed to some random code snippet or unexpected behaviour, expecting everyone to drop something and attend to my problem.

 About the only time I will post a question to a channel is -